Breaking: Tinubu Reacts as Yakubu Bows Out as INEC Chair, Makes Fresh Announcement

 Recall that Yakubu was first appointed by the late President Muhammadu Buhari in November 2015 for a period of five years.
 His appointment was renewed by the late president in 2020.
 He was appointed as the 14th chairman of the electoral commission.

-The former INEC chairman has on October 3, 2025, wrote to the president and thanked him for the opportunity to serve the country as chairman of INEC from 2015 to 2025.
+The former INEC chairman had on October 3, 2025, written to the president to thank him for the opportunity to serve the country.

 See the full statement of the president here:

 "I think it's not surprising this controversy comes up each time a new INEC chairman is about to be appointed, but I think it is valid.
-The issue political analysts are making is that if I'm correct, there should be other ways through which an INEC Chairman should be appointed, and it should not be the sole prerogative or responsibility of a sitting president.
+The issue that political analysts are raising is that, if I'm correct, there should be other ways through which an INEC Chairman can be appointed, and it should not be the sole prerogative or responsibility of a sitting president.
 Why?
 Because, clearly, there may be an attempt to make sure that the person being appointed is someone who would benefit the president."

 Source: Legit.ng